xiaoouwang/argumentation/README.md

 - `claim_position`: The start and end position of a claim vs. the text in the column`whole_text`.
 - `premise_position`: The start and end position of a premise vs. the text in the column`whole_text`.
 - `summary`: The summary of the whole fact-checking article (see the paper for more details).
-- `whole_text`: The whole text of the fact-checking article.
+- `whole_text`: The text displayed during the annotation task, useful to extract claims and premises using positions (start and end token indices).
 - `fullText_based_content`: The full-length content of the fact-checking article, useful for summary generation.
 - `support_relation` and similar columns: the dependant and governor of each relation.
 For instance, [1838, 1828] in the row with id 8249 means that the component with id 1838 supports the component with id 1828.
 In this specific example, 1838 is a premise and 1828 is a claim.